spike-develops/spike-develops.github.io/_drafts/2023-4-3-Spelunking-For-Camera-Systems.md

 ~~The fact that we can only dissolve to/from the storyboard VCam is a bit of a snag, since ideally we "end" the transition on `LowerCam`, but that'll get solved out in the next part.~~

-#### Next step: Positioning the Storyboard Cam
+#### Positioning the Storyboard Cam

 Next we'll cover how we position `storyboardCam` to sync with wherever our Transition Destination cam is.
+Here's our `PositionTransitionCameras()` method.

 ```cs
 private void PositionStoryboardCamera(ICinemachineCamera destinationCam, float orthoOffset){